j33433/MPowerTCX/README.md

 1. Strava
 1. Golden Cheetah
 1. Garmin Connect

+Other tools that support the TCX file format should work too.

 ## Getting the CSV Data
 1. Insert the USB thumb drive into the slot at the top of the console